We've listened to dozens of great, and not so great wireless speakers. Here are the picks we think are worth your money.

 A big consideration is how long do you need your speaker to last?
 And does it need to be water resistant?

-Some Bluetooth speakers even have a USB port you can use to charge your other devices, although this will of course mean less music playback time but it's always handy to fall back on when your smartphone's battery is running low.
+Some Bluetooth speakers even have a USB port you can use to charge your other devices.
+It'll eat up the battery but it's always handy to fall back on when your smartphone's own battery is running low.
 Many Bluetooth speakers also have a microphone so you can use them as a handsfree conference phone.

 Priorities in order?
 Here are our top Bluetooth speaker picks of the moment.